JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

   - [NewSound Fit](https://www.newsound.cn/软件下载)
   - [Persona Medical ProFit](https://personamedical.com/downloads/)

-Note: these software WON'T be included in The Checker.
+Note: these software WILL NOT be included in The Checker.

 Modern hearing aids fitting software which supports [Noahlink Wireless](https://www.himsa.com/products/noahlink-wireless/) and/or [Noahlink Wireless 2](https://www.himsa.com/products/noahlink-wireless-2/) programming interface should be certified *BEFORE* release.
 This means one can check [Certified Noahlink Wireless and Noahlink Wireless 2 Modules](https://www.himsa.com/products/noahlink-wireless-2/certified-noahlink-wireless-modules/) for upcoming version of fitting software before its release.